Technigo/project-express-api/README.md

 # Project Express API

-Installed and deployed and connected the code to Google Cloud.

-* Google cloud installation , graph reading
+* Google cloud installation , graph reading + connecting it to github
 * Created a RESTful API.
 * Created routes
 * Returned a collection of results
 * Returned a single result
 * Handle when the item doesn't exist and return some useful data in the response.
+* Version control very active

 * The JSON data was from kaggle about Blockchain JObs in India at 2022 =)
 * Converted the CSV file to a JSON through a convertor.